 Some forms of income benefit from preferential rates.
 For example, long-term capital gains and qualified dividends face a schedule of rates ranging from 0 to 20 percent, compared with rates on ordinary income, which range from 10 to 37 percent.

 Finally, some provisions allow taxpayers to defer tax liability, thereby reducing the present value of taxes they pay, either because the taxes are paid later with no interest charge or because they are paid when the taxpayer is in a lower rate bracket.
 These provisions allow taxpayers to claim deductions for costs of earning income before the costs are incurred or to defer recognition of current income until a future year.
-Examples include provisions that allow immediate expensing or accelerated depreciation of certain capital investments, and others that allow taxpayers to defer their tax liability, such as the deferral of recognition of income on contributions to and income accrued within qualified retirement plans.
+Examples include provisions that allow immediate expensing or accelerated depreciation of certain capital investments and others that allow taxpayers to defer their tax liability, such as the deferral of recognition of income on contributions to and income accrued within qualified pensions and retirement plans.

-Exclusions, deductions, and deferrals of income recognition will account for 77 percent of individual income tax expenditures in fiscal year 2019, refundable credits for 21 percent, special rates for 10 percent, nonrefundable credits for 1 percent, and refundable credits for 13 percent (figure 1).
+Exclusions, deductions, and deferrals of income recognition excluding itemized deductions will account for 61 percent of individual income tax expenditures in fiscal year 2019, refundable credits for 21 percent, special rates for 10 percent, itemized deductions for 8 percent, and nonrefundable credits for 1 percent. (figure 1).